vault27/Foundation/paloalto.md

 - If the session owner fails, the peer firewall becomes the session owner
 - Palo Alto Networks recommends setting the Session Owner to First Packet and the Session Setup to IP Modulo
 - Setting the Session Owner to First Packet reduces traffic across the HA3 link and helps distribute the dataplane load across peers

-Supported deployments:
+- Does not support the DHCP client.
+Furthermore, only the active-primary firewall can function as a DHCP Relay.
+If the active-secondary firewall receives DHCP broadcast packets, it drops them

+**Supported deployments**

 - L3
 - Virtual Wire

-Does not support the DHCP client.
-Furthermore, only the active-primary firewall can function as a DHCP Relay.
-If the active-secondary firewall receives DHCP broadcast packets, it drops them

-4 types of design:

-- Floating IP Address and Virtual MAC Address
-- Floating IP Address Bound to Active-Primary Firewall
-- Route-Based Redundancy
-- ARP Load-Sharing

-Configuration workflow
+**Configuration workflow**

 - Enable HA
 - Choose Active/Active